hanoirocker/ticketing_management/services/client/README.md

 ## Useful Information:

 To set up routing inside a Next.js project, we need to define a set of routes inside a pages directory.
 Based on the folder and file names, Next.js interprets these files as distinct routes that users can visit within the app.

+Also, we won't be using TypeScript here since this client app will be very basic at the beginning.
+If we scale in the future, investing time in properly declaring TypeScript for Next JS code might be beneficial.
+So .. we'll just use JS.